youneslaaroussi/tasteengine-site/docs/FLIGHT_SEARCH_ARCHITECTURE.md

 }
 ```

-### Chat Integration
+### Campaign Integration

-For displaying flights in chat messages:
+For displaying flights in campaign messages:

 ```tsx
 import { FlightListChat } from '@/components/flight-search'